icecube/icetray-public/docs/info/quickstart.rst

  [100%] Linking CXX shared library ../lib/libwimpsim-reader.so
  [100%] Built target wimpsim-reader

-Cmake nicely displays a fraction complete so you can follow the build to completion.
+CMake nicely displays a fraction complete so you can follow the build to completion.

 Rsync the test-data